JeremyLikness/AngularHealthApp/ReadMe.md

 03 - The app is for a health calculator, so one of the first specifications is to ensure the formula for BMI calculates correctly.
 Of course, because there is no function the code will fail at first.

-The easiest way to make the specification to pass is to define the function because it is failing with the message that the function is undefined.
+04 - The easiest way to make the specification to pass is to define the function because it is failing with the message that the function is undefined.
 Once the function is defined and added to the test harness, you see the failure is now related to the result being undefined.

+Next, the BMI formula is applied to the function and the tests now pass.